VinZh22/TensoRF/README.md

 # TensoRF
+## Project from EA course of Ecole Polytechnique
+The idea was to study the concept of NeRF.
+Upon testing it, we found that the training time was excessively long, so we found papers to reduce it, namely [TensoRF: Tensorial Radiance Fields](https://arxiv.org/abs/2203.09517)

+Upon seeing it, we sought ways to build upon the model and thought of testing a new tensor decomposition to the algorithm.
+We used Tucker Decomposition.

+The big changes to the code were made to the file models/TensoRF.py, by creating a new class TensorTucker, with relevant attributes and methods.

+The only dataset that was tested was the lego one.
+The config should already be set to use TensorTucker.
+But for other scene, the user should change the config by choosing TensorTucker for the model, and the parameters to [low_number] for both density and appearance.

 ## [Project page](https://apchenstu.github.io/TensoRF/) |  [Paper](https://arxiv.org/abs/2203.09517)
 This repository contains a pytorch implementation for the paper: [TensoRF: Tensorial Radiance Fields](https://arxiv.org/abs/2203.09517).
 Our work present a novel approach to model and reconstruct radiance fields, which achieves super
 **fast** training process, **compact** memory footprint and **state-of-the-art** rendering quality.<br><br>